Tracking that still works after the next platform update.

 Do I need server-side tagging?

 Probably, if you're spending meaningful money on paid media and you care about the numbers.
 Safari's ITP and iOS restrictions cut a noticeable portion of client-side events.
 Server-side tagging recovers most of it, but it isn't free: there's a hosting cost and a setup cost.
-We'll tell you honestly whether the juice is worth the squeeze for your account.
+I'll tell you honestly whether the juice is worth the squeeze for your account.

 -

 Yes, though by 2026 most businesses have already made the move.
-If you're still relying on UA or have a half-finished GA4 setup with broken conversions, we can clean it up.
+If you're still relying on UA or have a half-finished GA4 setup with broken conversions, I can clean it up.
 Historical UA data is gone from Google's side, so migration now is about getting GA4 set up properly, not preserving history.

 -